vhmth/gpt-2/README.md

 Sample from the model by calling:

 ```
+# with no prompt and default max tokens
 python3 ./sample.py

+# with a prompt
+python3 ./sample.py -p "Hello, I'm a language model,"

+# with a prompt and setting the maximum tokens to 500
+python3 ./sample.py -p "Hello, I'm a language model," -m 500
 ```

 Note that this, by default, loads the committed checkpoint located in